Monirehrad/Statistics-in-Data-Science-Notebooks/README.md

 # Statistics in Data Science — Python and R Notebooks

-Companion notebooks for the book *Statistics in Data Science*
+Companion notebooks for the book **Statistics in Data Science (A Practical and Intuitive Introduction)**

-**Build Intuition.
+*Build Intuition.
 Understand Data.
-Make Better Decisions.**
+Make Better Decisions.*

 Author: Monireh Rezai Rad

 ---

-This repository contains the companion Jupyter notebooks for the book:

-**Statistics in Data Science (A Practical and Intuitive Introduction)**

-The notebooks are designed to provide simple, intuitive, and hands-on Python and R examples that support the concepts introduced throughout the book.
+This repository contains the companion Python and R Jupyter notebooks for the book which are designed to provide simple, intuitive, and hands-on Python and R examples that support the concepts introduced throughout the book.

 ---
+# Links

 📖 [Paperback](https://www.amazon.com/dp/B0H36RTZ3H)

 📄 [PDF](https://payhip.com/b/UB6nq)

 💻 [Companion Python & R Notebooks](https://github.com/Monirehrad/Statistics-in-Data-Science-Notebooks)

+---

 # Topics Covered